Home » Recipe Index » Recipes » Purple Sweet Potato Angku Kueh

 Notes

-If you buy a wooden mold, brush it with vegetable oil or coconut oil for a few days before its first use.
+• Season your mold – If you’re using a wooden mold, brush it with vegetable or coconut oil daily for a few days before first use.
+This helps prevent sticking and protects the wood.

 Nutrition